Sport in Nottingham

 Nottingham is home to several high-profile sports clubs.
 These include two notable Football League clubs in the shape of Nottingham Forest which, along with Liverpool, is one of only two clubs in England to have won consecutive European Cups and Notts County which is the oldest professional football club in the world.
-Nottinghamshire County Cricket Club is a top level county cricket club, whilst both the National Ice Centre and the National Watersports Centre are also located in the city.
+Nottinghamshire County Cricket Club is a top level county cricket club, whilst the National Ice Centre, the National Watersports Centre and the Nottingham Hockey Centre are also located in the city.

 Football

 Nottingham Forest F.C.

 Nottingham Forest are currently members of the English Premier League (the top tier of English football).
 They are best remembered for their success under Brian Clough, who was manager from 1975 to 1993 and guided them to a Football League title, two European Cups and four League Cups.
 The club has been based at the City Ground, which stands in West Bridgford on the banks of the River Trent, for over a century.